johnathanvman/F6/index.md

 						Entrys = []
 						Entrys.push("We hop into the MAP, and enjoy a peaceful swim.
 From out of the water, AHOS emerges, looking angry at us.
 She dives back down and starts swimming our way, ready for a fight!")
 						Entrys.push("We hop into the MAP, and enjoy a peaceful swim.
 From out of the water, AHOS emerges, looking angry at us.
 She flings her tongue at me forcing me to dive underwater!
-When I come up for air, I don't see her anywhere, but I doubt she's far away...")
+When I come up for air, I don't see her anywhere, but I doubt she's far away...") if(FindPersonality("Froggirl") != null){
+							Entrys.push("We splash into the MAP, and AHOS rises to the surface.
+My "+String(FindPersonality("Froggirl").Name).toLowerCase()+" and the other frog size each other up before the fight!")
+							Entrys.push("We splash into the MAP, and AHOS rises to the surface.
+My "+String(FindPersonality("Froggirl").Name).toLowerCase()+" licks her lips at the other frog.
+It looks like the fight is on!")
+							Entrys.push("We splash into the MAP, and AHOS rises to the surface.
+My "+String(FindPersonality("Froggirl").Name).toLowerCase()+" looks pissed when the other frog licks her lips at her.
+It looks like the fight is on!")
+							Entrys.push("We splash into the MAP, and AHOS rises to the surface.
+My "+String(FindPersonality("Froggirl").Name).toLowerCase()+" rubs her belly while staring at the other frog.
+The fight is on!")
+							Entrys.push("We splash into the MAP, and AHOS rises to the surface.
+My "+String(FindPersonality("Froggirl").Name).toLowerCase()+" looks pissed when the other frog rubs her belly while staring at us.
+The fight is on!")
+						}
 					}
 				}else if(map[party.y][party.x].tag == "Water" && map[party.y-lastMove[0]][party.x-lastMove[1]].tag == "Water" ){
 					Entrys.push("We wade through the waters of the MAP and feel refreshed.
 A bathing TAG looks pissed at our intrusion.
 She gets ready for a fight!")